Jones-M12/Budget-Tracker/README.md

 ## Overview

 Expenses tracking application that is setup to use indexDB or service worker.
 Supports ability to add deductions even offline.
+Currently set with indexDB.

 ## User Story